Kasoro47/CodeHarbor/README.md

 ### Installing Docker

-Docker is a critical component for running containerized applications, including the local Kubernetes cluster we're setting up with `kind`.
+Docker is a critical component for running containerized applications, including the local Kubernetes cluster I'm setting up with `kind`.
 Here's a step-by-step guide to installing Docker on your system.

 1.  **Update Your System**: Before installing Docker, it's always a good practice to update your system's package index.
 Execute the following command to do so: